Top tips to help knee pain01 April 2021

 If you have a job that involves sitting for much of the day, try to move your knees for 10–20 seconds at least every hour.

-Cycling, swimming and walking are good low-impact exercises for the knees.
+Cycling, swimming, aqua-walking and walking are good low-impact exercises for the knees.

 When walking, make sure you wear comfortable shoes with a thick sole, which will act like shock absorbers.
 And avoid wearing high heels as these can put a lot of strain on your knees as well as your feet and ankles, hips and even your back.